haizahb/youtube-music-engagement-dashboard/README.md

 - Integrate YouTube API for automated data refresh
 - Add a GitHub Pages project page for public viewing
 - Expand analysis to include subscriber growth and upload frequency

+  🧭 How to Navigate This Repo:

+  This repository is organized to make it easy to explore the dashboard, documentation and supporting files:
+1. powerbi/
+- Contains the main Power BI report (.pbix) and all dashboard screenshots.

+2. docs/
+- Includes project documentation such as the methodology and any additional notes.

+3. data/
+- Stores raw and cleaned datasets used for analysis.

+4. README.md
+- Overview of the project, key insights, screenshots, and instructions.
+- This structure helps you quickly locate the dashboard, understand the workflow and review the analysis behind the project.

 📦 Repository Structure

 <img width="666" height="422" alt="image" src="https://github.com/user-attachments/assets/ca9c1b74-ade4-4c4f-af10-1f593afc57d6" />